kassidydelan/idd-kd/README.md

 - Header
     - Logo
-        - GBC
+        - GBC (School of Design)
-    - Main Menu (GBC Nav)
-    - Nav (Overview, Full Description, Courses)
     - Search Bar
 - Body
     - Description of program
-    - Facility in building (what students can access in the building and the resources)
+    - Facility in building (what students can access in the building and the resources) `   - Skills learnt from certain classes
-    - Courses
-    - Tuition
+    - Resources provived from the program
  - Previous Students Info/Projects
     - Photo
     - Quotes (what they enjoyed with the program & their experiences)